caspark/eclipse-multicursor/README.md

 What is this?
 =============

-A work-in-progress attempt to provide Sublime-Text-like multi cursor support for text editors in the Eclipse IDE.
+An attempt to provide (fairly limited) Sublime-Text-like multi cursor support for text editors in the Eclipse IDE (3.7 and later).

 [![Build Status](https://travis-ci.org/caspark/eclipse-multicursor.svg?branch=master)](https://travis-ci.org/caspark/eclipse-multicursor)